jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 Check: [W1 - Tech Walkthrough](../TechWalks/TW-W1.md){:target="_blank"} - Intro to DSLR Photography for Photo Film Activity.

 **Notes to keep in mind:**
 - Set your aperture first.
 Start with ISO 100.
-If the camera selects a shutter speed that is too slow for a stable image, gradually increase the ISO (maximum ISO 800).
+If the camera selects a shutter speed that is too slow for a stable image, gradually increase the ISO.
 - In Aperture Priority (Av) mode, the camera automatically sets the shutter speed based on your aperture choice and the lighting conditions.
 - A wider aperture (lower f-number) results in a faster shutter speed, while darker lighting conditions result in a slower shutter speed.

 ### Photographing Requirements

 - **Camera Mode:** - Aperture Priority (Av)
-  > Photographs are captured **in colour** and converted to **black and white** in post-production
+- Photographs are captured **in colour** and converted to **black and white** in post-production
 - All photographs must be completed **during class time**
 - Images must be **static stills** (no video or motion capture)
 - Shoot in landscape